 Back to the basics!
 There is no magic meal or diet that will “win games”.
 If you want to be a better athlete listen up.
 Consume 3-4 high-quality meals with 2 to 3 snacks in between to support health and optimal performance.
 Discourage from trying new foods on game day or more intense training days when training duration and load are greater.
-A post-training meal is key to support recovery and training.
+A post-training meal is a key to supporting recovery and training.
 Simplify the science and empower your athletes to follow my, “25-50-30 rule”.

 In addition to two to three snacks for better focus academically, mentally, and physically.
 Not skipping meals and fueling up can help increase performance, strength, and performance adaptations, and decrease the risk of injuries, and on-set fatigue.
-More on building a high-performance plate can be assessed here.
+More on building a high-performance plate can be assessed here

 Nutrient timing 101 Nutrient timing can Consume 25 grams of protein paired with 50 grams of carbohydrates within 30 minutes of activity for reducing muscle breakdown and supporting training adaptations.
 More information on recovery nutrition is here.